A very useful book!

 If you want to bid for something but cannot be at your computer as the auction ends, you can use this website to monitor the sale and get in at the last minute with a, hopefully, winning bid.

 Charity shops usually carry stocks of clothing - well worth a rummage.
-Click to find a charity shop around Bovington or just pop into any charity shop whenever and wherever you see one!
+Click to find a charity shop around Wareham or just pop into any charity shop whenever and wherever you see one!

 There are several websites now that have lots of discount vouchers for shopping online at various stores - not only for clothes but just about anything and everything from chocolates to electrical goods.
 Click for websites.